 Begin by placing the tip of the rod on a table and hold it vertical, perpindicular to the table.
 Hold the knife by the handle firmly in your other hand.
 Rest the part of the knife closest to your hand against the top of the steel and tilt it to a 45° angle.
 Then roll your wrist so it is halfway between 45° and the steel, about 22.5°.
 Draw the knife slowly towards your body gently sliding it downward towards the table at the same time.
 Hone the entire blade, right to the tip.
 Repeat the process on the other side of the blade.
 Hone each side alternatively about 3 or 4 times.

-2) After the meat has rested, you can begin to carve.
+2) No need to rest the bird, just start hacking away fresh from the cooker.
 You will need a cutting board with gutters to catch the ample juices, and a serving platter or 2.
 Let's start with the dark meat.
 Take a paper towel and grab the top of a drumstick and bend it until the joint between it and the thigh is visible.
 Flex it back and forth until you have a good clear shot at the knee from behind.
 Sever the meat around the joint, and then cut between the ball and socket to remove the leg.

 3) You can serve the drumstick whole for the cavemen like me, or you can stand it on the meaty end and slice downward, removing the meat.
 I usually carve one and leave one whole.

 4) Now pull out those pieces of stiff cartilage with your fingers.
 Repeat the process with the other leg.